Skip to content

 Create your first cell

-At the top of the list of components, click on + New.
-Select the Python icon, then type hello for the name and press enter.
+2. In the project components section (Project), hover over the word project, then click the button that has a file icon with a + sign on it.
+Select Create Python Layout, then type hello for the name and press enter.
 This will create a Python file named hello, and open its Code View in a new tab.

-Replace the starter code that is provided in the file with the following code:
+3. Replace the starter code imports with the following code:

 import gdsfactory as gf